Benjamin-Albeyta/CG3DGP-Fall-2025-SQ-CJ-BA/README.md

 - Revised View Change potion so it instead spawns a platform

 ### Project Part 3-4 (Sound, UI and Animation):
-- Fix the camera falling below the terrain on the starting platform.
+- ~~Fix the camera falling below the terrain on the starting platform.~~
-- For post processing, implement an effect (e.g., chromatic aberration or similar override) when the player dashes or gets hit.
+- ~~For post processing, implement an effect (e.g., chromatic aberration or similar override) when the player dashes or gets hit.~~
-- Add player movement animations, such as running and jumping.
+- ~~Add player movement animations, such as running and jumping.~~
-- Add a burst of particles and a sound effect when a platform appears.
-(Later on when we complete the cutscenes chapter, you can use Cinemachine to create a short camera cutscene to highlight the revealed platform.)
+- ~~Add a burst of particles and a sound effect when a platform appears.
+(Later on when we complete the cutscenes chapter, you can use Cinemachine to create a short camera cutscene to highlight the revealed platform.)~~
-- Since your enemy floats, add particles or visual cues (like a subtle gust of wind) to show why it’s floating.
+- ~~Since your enemy floats, add particles or visual cues (like a subtle gust of wind) to show why it’s floating.~~
-- For UI, create a main menu, pause screen, restart option, and a clear way to reset once the end of the level is reached.
+- ~~For UI, create a main menu, pause screen, restart option, and a clear way to reset once the end of the level is reached.~~
-- Include SFX for footsteps, jumping, landing, and getting hit.
+- ~~Include SFX for footsteps, jumping, landing, and getting hit.~~ (Note, decided to add sound effect on the enemy rather than the player, having both lead to a more messy soundscape so decided to only keep the one for now)
-- Add at least one background music track for your levels.
+- ~~Add at least one background music track for your levels.~~

+### Additions
+- Created an Audio mixer to control sounds
+- Made the enemy have a unique animation and sound effect with particles for when coming into contact with the player
+- Added sound effect for finishing the level (collecting the Clock at the end)
+- Added sound effect for collecting heart for health
+- Added unique dash trail effect on using the dash
+- Added particle effects to health icons so easier too see

+###  Project Part 4: Finishing Touches
+- Work on optimization and reducing size (removing uneeded files that have been imported and etc)
+- Work on refining UI elements so they're not bland / default
+- Work on Level 2 and making it more complete (textured and etc)
+- Possibly work on creating a level 3
+- Add Juice to UI elements if possible

 ## Development